Presidency of Barack Obama: 2008 election

 Barack Obama announced his candidacy for the Democratic nomination in the 2008 presidential election on February 10, 2007.
 In June 2008, Obama secured the Democratic nomination.
 Obama selected Senator Joe Biden of Delaware as his running mate, and the two were officially nominated at the 2008 Democratic National Convention.

 On November 4, Obama was projected to have secured the presidency.
-Obama won the presidential election with 365 electoral votes, while John McCain received 173.
+Obama won the presidential election with 365 electoral votes and 52.9% of the popular vote, while John McCain received 173 electoral votes and 45.7% of the popular vote.
 In the concurrent congressional elections, Democrats secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, and Speaker of the House Nancy Pelosi and Senate Majority Leader Harry Reid both remained in their posts.
 Republicans John Boehner and Mitch McConnell continued to serve as House Minority Leader and Senate Minority Leader, respectively.